Everything you need to know about how to get from Colombia to Ecuador by land border in Ipiales.

 • Currency Exchange – Consider exchanging some money at authorized exchange points near the border if you need Ecuadorian currency.

 • Language – Spanish is the official language in both Colombia and Ecuador, it is very useful to know basic expressions in Spanish.
-In many places nobody will be speaking English.
+In many places, nobody will be speaking English.

-• Travel Insurance – it’s highly recommended to have travel insurance that covers both Colombia and Ecuador for any unexpected situations.
+• Travel Insurance – It’s highly recommended to have travel insurance that covers both Colombia and Ecuador for any unexpected situations.
 SafetyWing is my recommendation for the best nomad insurance.

 Note: This post may contain affiliate links, which are at absolutely no cost to you – I can earn a small commission on sales generated through this website and thanks to that I can share travel guides and inspirations that may help you reach your dream destinations and discover our unique world.
 I only recommend sites I actually use and have traveled to.
 Thank you for your support!